TheDirector23/azure-functions-course/responses/00-prerequisite.md

 If you have any other questions or need further assistance, feel free to reach out to your TAs!

-To continue, press the **close issue** bottom at the bottom of the page!
+To continue, comment your **Javascript Clock Github Repo** link and press the **close issue with comment** button at the bottom of the page!